-The Exhibition is found at Mount Myohyang in North Pyongan Province.
-The mountain is one of the most beautiful places in all of North Korea, and is one of the holy mountains of the country.
+The International Friendship Exhibition is located within the Mt.
+Myohyang range in North Pyongan province.
+It’s 150km northeast of Pyongyang – about a two hour drive by bus.
+Located near the exhibition is the North Korean five-star Hyangsan Hotel, Pohyon Buddhist Temple, and Hyangsan county.
+Mount Myohyang is one of the most beautiful places in all of North Korea, and is one of the holy mountains of the DPRK.

 The International Friendship Exhibition is split into two separate buildings.
 The entrance of both gift exhibitions is located a kilometre away from each other, separated by immaculate gardens and natural landscape.
 One exhibition hall is dedicated to Kim Il Sung, the founding leader of North Korea.
 The other is dedicated to his son, Kim Jong Il who lead the country from 1994 to 2011.
 Numerous renovations since 2013 have been made to both exhibition halls to include rooms dedicated to Kim Jong Un.
 Kim Jong Suk’s gifts are presented in Kim Il Sung’s exhibition hall.

 There are over 150 rooms on six different floors covering a total floor space of 70,000 square meters (753,473 square feet).
 The gifts have been categorised into geographical regions such as Africa, Europe, Oceania, Asia and Americas, and then further down into the name of the country located within the specific region alphabetically.
 Each room is numbered as tall long hallways lead from one room to another.
 There are over 10 long hallways covering both exhibitions and stretching as far as 300 meters in length.